 He frowned.
 “Yeah.
 Are you okay?”

 “I stayed out all night and didn’t tell my sister.”

-“I’m sorry,” he says, frowning.
-“I don’t like forcing you to lie for me.”
+“I’m sorry.
+I don’t like making you lie for me.”

 “You didn’t.
 I did.
 I made the choice to come over here, and to respect your privacy.”